Penang F.C.: The comeback (2013 – 2015)

-In the Top Flight (2016-2017 Season)
+In the top flight (2016 – 2017)

-Promoted after finishing second in the 2015 Malaysia Premier League, Penang beefed their squad with several youngsters from the Harimau Muda project and signed three new imports.
-The Panthers were hopeful of at least staying in the MSL but things did not go so well as Penang soon found themselves stuck in the relegation zone that led to the 'resting' of Jacksen F. Tiago.
-The appointment of MSL winning coach Bojan Hodak as chief executive officer and Nenad Bacina as head coach to replace Jacksen offered some promise for the second half of the season but Penang still struggled to find consistency.
-It wasn't until the final day of the season, in the final minute at that, did Penang save their top flight status thanks to the goal from Faizat Ghazli.
+Penang beefed their squad with several youngsters from the Harimau Muda project and signed three new imports.
+The Panthers were hopeful of at least staying in the MSL, but found themselves stuck in the relegation zone.
+The appointment of the MSL winning coach Bojan Hodak as chief executive officer and Nenad Bacina as head coach offered some promise for the second half of the season, but Penang still struggled to find consistency.
+It wasn't until the final day of the season that Penang saved their top flight status, thanks to the goal from Faizat Ghazli.

-I-League winning coach, Ashley Westwood signed a two years contract with the club in November 2016 to replace Nenad and Bojan.
-However, Penang FA terminated their contract with head coach, Ashley Westwood under mutual consent due to poor results in March 2017 and he was replaced by Zainal Abidin Hassan.

-Zairil Khir Johari, who took over from Nazir Ariff Mushir Ariff has resigned as president of the Penang Football Association (FA) following a bad season by the Penang Panthers in the 2017 Super League on Oct 9, 2017.
-PFA trustee Datuk Abdul Rashid Ismail, who was then act as president, were trying to resolve the issue of player's salary pending.
-Former player Reinaldo Lobo, had reported PFA to Fifa after the club failed to pay him for six months.
+I-League winning coach Ashley Westwood signed a two years contract with the club in November 2016 to replace Nenad and Bojan.
+However, Penang FA terminated their contract under mutual consent due to poor results in March 2017, and he was replaced by Zainal Abidin Hassan.
+Zairil Khir Johari, who took over from Nazir Ariff Mushir Ariff, has resigned as president of the Penang Football Association (FA).
+Former player Reinaldo Lobo had reported PFA to FIFA after the club failed to pay him for six months.